Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Understanding Bias Inheritance

-\textbf{Datasets.} We use GlobalOpinionQA~\citep{durmus2023towards} and BiasinBio~\citep{de2019bias} as the unbiased fine-tuning data.
+\textbf{Datasets.} We use GlobalOpinionQA~\citep{durmus2023towards} and BiasinBios~\citep{de2019bias} as the unbiased fine-tuning data.
 GlobalOpinionQA is a question-answering dataset capturing diverse cultural perspectives from people across the world on topics such as politics, media, technology and religion.
-BiasinBio consists of professional biographies with gender annotations, commonly used to analyze gender bias in occupational contexts.
-More descriptions and examples are in Appendix \Cref{sec:example}.
-For the biased augmentation data, We set the bias ratio $\gamma \in \{0\%, 5\%, 10\%, 20\%, 50\%\}$, where $0\%$ denotes no biased data.
-For gender bias, in addition to six main bias types, we also introduce an ``Unbiased" type, which has no explicit or implicit gender-specific guides and also lacks the gender balance for biographies generation.
-This helps us to further understand the natural tendencies and inherent bias of models towards male and female groups.
-The various prompts, descriptors, and examples of the biased augmentation data are shown in Appendix~\ref{sec:augdata}.
+BiasinBios consists of professional biographies with gender annotations, commonly used to analyze gender bias in occupational contexts.
+More descriptions and examples are in \Cref{sec:example}.
+We set the bias ratio $\gamma \in \{0, 5\%, 10\%, 20\%, 50\%\}$, where $0$ denotes no biased data.
+For gender bias, in addition to six types, we also introduce a ``Neutral'' type, where the prompt is explicitly designed without explicit or implicit gender-specific cues and without gender balancing in biography generation.
+Prompts, descriptors, and examples of the biased augmentation data are shown in \Cref{sec:augdata}.